dpetla/douglaspetla.com/README.md

 **`npm run build:prerender && npm run serve:prerender`** - Compiles your application and prerenders your applications files, spinning up a demo http-server so you can view it on `http://localhost:8080`
 **Note**: To deploy your static site to a static hosting platform you will have to deploy the `dist/browser` folder, rather than the usual `dist`

-### Build Time Pre-rendering vs. Server-side Rendering (SSR)

-This repo demonstrates the use of 2 different forms of Server-side Rendering.

-**Pre-render**

-- Happens at build time
-- Renders your application and replaces the dist index.html with a version rendered at the route `/`.

-**Server-side Rendering (SSR)**

-- Happens at runtime
-- Uses `ngExpressEngine` to render your application on the fly at the requested url.